adkas/moodle_rake/README.md

 `moodle_rake` is a simple rake file to perform server side moodle maintenance tasks.
-Assuming that there are multiple moodle instances on the same server it provides the following tasks
+Assuming that there are multiple moodle instances on the same server it provides backup / restore tasks.

--   **rake showInstances**: list all instances on the machine.
-Instances are found by searching for moodle config files
--   **rake backup[instance]**: perform a site backup of that instance
--   **rake backupData[instance]**: perform a site backup of only database and files of that instance
--   **rake backupCode[instance]**: perform a site backup of only code of that instance
--   **rake showBackups**: show all available backups
--   **rake restore[backup,instance]**: restore the backup to a particular instance

 ## prerequisites